-In today’s fast-paced world with a wide range of professional opportunities, ongoing business changes, and a large amount of (mis)information, keeping your employees motivated matters more than ever.
-Great companies have mastered the art of building a motivated team and use that to improve the company's culture and bottom-line.
+Professional opportunities, ongoing business changes, and a large amount of (mis)information abound in today's business environment.
+All these make keeping your employees motivated more crucial and, in some ways, challenging.
+Great companies have mastered the art of building a motivated team and use that to improve the company's culture and bottom line.

 Motivation is an intangible concept, yet such an important one for each company’s success.
 It’s difficult to measure and tough to control, but easy to apply when you know how to do so.

 And while motivation can’t be achieved by following one method or applying a single technique - opting for a combination of them will definitely get you there.
 We want to share some insights to help you have highly motivated employees in your organization.

 However, if you don’t quite know how to approach this, don’t worry, as this is where we step in with our article on the 22 most effective ways to motivate employees!

 Employee motivation denotes...